argeo/argeo-commons/README.md

 # Argeo Commons lightweight integration framework

 Based on the OSGi and JCR standards.
+Enterprise-grade since 2009.

+**The reference for Argeo code is http://git.argeo.org/ ** (the GitHub mirrors are updated from time to time, usually after releases)

 ## Development